burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 12. **Ordering Tests.** Perform those tests that are more often successful, or an alternative is selected by the test before tests that are rarely successful.
 Inexpensive tests should precede expensive ones (*Compilers can not do it right now*).

-13. **Creating a Fast Path.** In Computer Graphics, people apply checks based on Axis Aligned Bounding Boxes firstly for simple geometric tests.
+13. **Creating a Fast Path.** In Computer Graphics, people apply checks based on axis-aligned bounding Boxes firstly for simple geometric tests.
 Try to construct the same thing for your situation (*Compilers can not do it right now*).

 14. **Combining Tests.** Replace a sequence of tests with one test or switch.

 15. **Hoisting.** Hoisting (also called loop-invariant code motion) is to avoid recomputing loop-invariant code in the body of a loop.

-16. **Sentinels.** Sentinels are special dummy values placed in a data structure to simplify the logic of boundary conditions and in particular, as the handling of loop exit tests (*Compilers can not do it right now*).
+16. **Sentinels.** Sentinels are special dummy values placed in a data structure to simplify the logic of boundary conditions and, in particular, the handling of loop exit tests (*Compilers can not do it right now*).

 17. **Loop Unrolling.**  Attempt to save work by combining several consecutive iterations of a loop into a single iteration.
-Another benefit of loop unrolling it opens more compiler optimization to apply.
+Another benefit of loop unrolling is that it opens more compiler optimization to apply.
     * *Full loop unrolling:* All iterations are unrolled
     * *Partial loop unrolling:* Several, but not all, of the iterations are unrolled.